SourcePointUSA/CmpReactNativeIntegration/docs/ANDROID_SOFT_INTEGRATION.md

 Following the final result:

 <img src="soft_main.png" width=20% height=20%/> <img src="soft_gdpr.png" width=20% height=20%/> <img src="soft_ccpa.png" width=20% height=20%/>

+#Compatibility
+The Soft Integration can be used with versions prior to the `v6.6.1`

 ## How to Install the CMP SDK
 To use `cmplibrary` in your ReactNative app, include `com.sourcepoint.cmplibrary:cmplibrary:x.y.z` as a dependency to